A Brief History

 Despite the door’s design flaw, Boeing engineers must get some credit for giving the plane a robust frame, for although the 747 suffered massive damage that included outer skin peeling off the fuselage, the internal structure of the stringers remained intact, and the giant jet was able to land safely.

-Unfortunately for flight 811, the skies were not too friendly on that day.
-Please feel free to share your air travel adventure stories in the comments!
+Unfortunately for Flight 811, the skies were not too friendly on that day.
+Question for students (and subscribers): Please feel free to share your air travel adventure stories in the comments section below this article.